 Guests and Volunteers: behind the scenes

-Cameras are banned from the Crisis Rough Sleepers’ Centre, but as a long-term volunteer I was given permission to photograph a series of portraits during the 2010 night shift.
+Cameras are banned from the Crisis Rough Sleepers’ Centre, order but as a long-term volunteer I was given permission to photograph a series of portraits during the 2010 night shift.
 I wanted to depict the dignified relationships that form between guests and volunteers and also to question perceptions of homelessness: by asking my subjects to remove their identification it would make it unclear who was the guest and who was the volunteer.

-It had taken several weeks to get final approval for this project, so on the first night at the Centre I was really excited to begin.
+It had taken several weeks to get final approval for this project, there so on the first night at the Centre I was really excited to begin.
 It only took me a little while to realise that my biggest challenge was still ahead of me: finding people who wanted to take part.

 One thing I knew from previous years volunteering was that the Centre has it’s own rhythms and body language.
 I couldn’t just turn up and start photographing.
-Instead, I unpacked my cameras and waited.
+Instead, order I unpacked my cameras and waited.

 Gradually conversations developed and people became interested in what I was doing and why.
 I explained the ideas behind the project and how the final images would be used.
 Octavio and James, who had struck up a friendship, asked to be photographed together.

 I started by taking test shots on my digital camera to check composition.
 Sometimes portraits look right straight away, but from my experience this is the exception and not the rule.
 Really good portraits have to be earned.